Introduction to Camera Tracking

-In case you didn’t hear, Blender recently came bundled with an awesome new feature called Camera Tracking.
+In case you didn't hear, Blender recently came bundled with an awesome new feature called Blender Camera Tracking.
 This tutorial will give you a complete beginners introduction to what it is and how to start using it right now.

 Did I fool you?
-This video was posted on Youtube, Twitter and Facebook 24 hours ago.
+This post was posted on Youtube, Twitter and Facebook 24 hours ago.
 Many of you rightly called it fake, but a few thought it was real.
-So if that’s you, no hard feelings!
+So if that's you, no hard feelings!
 Welcome to the wonderful world of camera tracking ;)

 This process is used countless times throughout movies and tv shows to add special effects, backdrops, robots, you name it.
 A perfect example is the Transformers 3 trailer.
 Anytime there's a moving camera shot, and there's a cg element, camera tracking has been used.

 Traditionally this process is done using a dedicated camera tracker like Syntheyes.
 But third party software is expensive, and also quite awkward to work with as you have to deal with the whole export/import issue.

 But now, Blender has it's own camera tracker... and it's built right into the program.

 Now you can track a post, add 3d elements and render it, all without ever leaving Blender.